Mental Health Awareness Month in May

 The phenomenon was quickly replicated in the United States as the destructive aspects of industrialization continued, and the population of those who suffered from mental health problems continued to balloon.

-These practices included blood letting, spinning, simulated drowning, forced restraints, beating, starvation, forced sterilization, forced lobotomies, electro-convulsive shock therapy, inducing insulin comas, and so on.
+These practices included bloodletting, spinning, simulated drowning, forced restraints, beating, starvation, forced sterilization, forced lobotomies, electro-convulsive shock therapy, inducing insulin comas, and so on.

-The organization that he founded continues to do an amazing job of carrying on his mission, and Mental Health Awareness Month is one of the many ways they do it.
+The organization he founded continues to do an amazing job of carrying on his mission, and Mental Health Awareness Month is one of the many ways they do it.

-That is because, despite leaving behind the worst practices of the past, we seem to carry with us an ignorance and sometimes hostility toward people who suffer from mental illness.
+Despite leaving behind the worst practices of the past, we seem to carry with us an ignorance and sometimes hostility toward people who suffer from mental illness.

 In today’s world, isolation and joylessness are the norm, children and women aren’t protected, intergenerational trauma is passed down from generation to generation, and minorities often feel the worst brunt of these problems.